MarianoP26/final-project-ironhack/final-boiler-plate/README.md

 Added icons, mostly placeholders, for each filter (off, desc, asc).
 Gave some layout css to these filters (shitty atm).

-## Day 5, 6 & 7 (saturday, sunday, monday)
-If a plan has "(?)" at the end of it means those are ideas and im not sure if i will end up doing it.
-Plan for day 5, 6 & 7:
+## Day 5(monday the tenth)
+Created searchbar filter in filter section.
+Improved UI,UX in filter component.
+Fixed all known issues regarding filters.

+## Future: TODO
   · Upon task completion, show how many minutes/hours/days took to complete it since its creation.(new column on db).
-  · Add searchbar filter in filter section.
-  · Fix all issues regarding filters.
-  · Style the shit out of those filters.
   · Create UserPanel component.
   · Show data from that particular User in the UserPanel as follows:
     · Total tasks created (including deleted).